Nursing Home Neglect

 People are required to report any abuse, neglect, or exploitation of the elderly, according to the Protective Services for Vulnerable Adults Act (43A OK Stat § 43A-10-104v1).
 Vulnerable adults include the elderly, but the definition also extends to disabled adults.

-“Any person having reasonable cause to believe that a vulnerable adult is suffering from abuse, neglect, or exploitation shall make a report to either the Department of Human Services, the office of the district attorney in the county in which the suspected abuse, neglect, or exploitation occurred or the local municipal police department or sheriff’s department as soon as the person is aware of the situation.”
+In part, this law states: “Any person having reasonable cause to believe that a vulnerable adult is suffering from abuse, neglect, or exploitation shall make a report to either the Department of Human Services, the office of the district attorney in the county in which the suspected abuse, neglect, or exploitation occurred or the local municipal police department or sheriff’s department as soon as the person is aware of the situation.”

 Later, the law specifically names “Long-term care facility personnel” as those who must report any abuse and neglect.
 Unfortunately, only a fraction of elder abuse cases get reported.
 When abuse occurs in nursing homes or other long-term care facilities (such as assisted living facilities and residential care facilities), not only does it often go unreported by staff, it is being carried out by the very people who should be protecting their residents.